Ambeon Holdings: New ownership under Taprobane

 The company's name was changed to Lanka Century Investments in November 2013.
 Taprobane Holdings PLC, a consortium of Navitas Holdings, Galle Face Hotel Group, and Hirdaramani Group took control of Lanka Century Investments in 2015.
 Lanka Century Investments acquired MillenniumIT ESP from the London Stock Exchange Group in 2017 for LKR1079.1 million.
 In June 2018, the company adopted its current name, Ambeon Holdings PLC, while its parent became Ambeon Capital PLC.
 Collectively they are called the Ambeon Group.

 Operations

 Ambeon Holdings and its parent Ambeon Capital both are LMD 100 companies.
 LMD 100 ranks Sri Lankan listed companies by revenue annually.
 Ambeon Capital and Ambeon Holdings are ranked 52nd and 53rd in its 2020/21 edition published in 2022.
 Ambeon Holdings is one of the top 20 conglomerates in Sri Lanka by brand value.
 Brand Finance calculates the brand value of Ambeon Holdings to be worth LKR3,224 million in 2019.
-Ambeon Holdings sold its subsidiary South Asia Textiles to Hayleys Fabrics PLC for LKR4 billion in 2021.
-Ambeon Holdings acquired South Asia Texttiles in 2011.
+Ambeon Holdings sold its subsidiary South Asia Textiles to Hayleys Fabric PLC for LKR4 billion in 2021.
+Ambeon Holdings acquired South Asia Textiles in 2011.